artur-s/FsWorkshop/slides/source/index.md

     type CustomerId = Guid
     type CustomerPaymentMethod = PaymentMethodId * CustomerId

-* They provide documentation.
+* Provide documentation.
-* Decoupling between the meaning and the definition of a type.
+* Decouple the meaning and the definition of a type.
 * Its not really a new type, just an alias.

 ---